AmeeraTD/MyFirstChatBot/README.md

 ## 👤 About the Developer

-I'm **Ameera Thiwanka**, a Computer Science & Engineering undergrad passionate about backend development, cloud, and smart UIs.
+I'm **Ameera Thiwanka**, a Computer Science & Engineering undergrad passionate about backend development.

 🔗 [LinkedIn](https://linkedin.com/in/ameerathiwanka)
-✉️ Email: youremail@example.com *(optional)*

 ---